remcoros/lnd-startos/docs/instructions.md

 ### Selecting a Wallet

-For a list of compatible wallets and related instructions, see <a href="https://docs.start9.com/latest/guides/service-guides/lightning/connecting-lnd" target="_blank" noreferrer>https://docs.start9.com/latest/guides/service-guides/lightning/connecting-lnd</a>.
+For a list of compatible wallets and related instructions, refer to the <a href="https://docs.start9.com/0.3.5.x/service-guides/lightning/connecting-lnd" target="_blank" noreferrer>LND Docs</a>.

 ### Getting On-Chain Funds